Wittle-South-LLC/openapi-rim-app/README.md

 Version History
 ---------------
+* 0.2.0 - Updated redux-immutable-model requirements to 0.6.0 or higher
 * 0.1.6 - Generates app structure
 * 0.1.5 - Added support for SMOACKS synonyms
 * 0.1.4 - Added ability to create source directories if they don't exist